hapax/hapax.github.io/assets/giant-ants.md

 L \times L \times L \to 2L \times 2L\times 2L = (2 \times 2 \times 2)L^3 = 8 L^3.
 $$

-This is an overall increase by a factor of $8$.
+The volume increases by an overall factor of $8$.
-In general, if we scale the cube up or down by some factor $f$, the volume will change by that factor cubed,
+More generally, if we change the scale by a factor of $f$, the volume will change by a factor

 $$
 f \times f \times f = f^3.
 $$

-This cube-shaped creature is a material being, and instead of being constituted of flesh and bones as humans, we'll imagine that it's made out of jelly.
+Now, the cube monster is a material being, but instead of being constituted of flesh and bone like a human, we'll imagine that it's made out of jelly.
-And just like humans, who big or small are made of the same stuff, bigger and smaller cubes are made of the same type of jelly.
+And just like humans, who big or small are made of the same stuff, bigger and smaller cube monsters will be made of the same type of jelly, with the same material properties.
+One important property of a material is its *density*: how much weight it has for a given volume.
+If the density of jelly is the same for every cube monster, in the same way that bone and flesh have the same density for people of different sizes, then what determines the weight of a cube monster is its volume:

+$$
+\text{weight} = \text{jelly density} \times \text{volume}.
+$$